-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 Previous updates from Gov. Northam's May 13 briefing

-The Virginia Department of Motor Vehicles (DMV) announced earlier this week that they would be staying closed until "further notice" due to the COVID-19 pandemic.
+The Virginia Department of Motor Vehicles (DMV) announced earlier this week

 On Monday, Governor Northam said that the department's customer service centers would all be closed through at least May 18.